This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Because they don’t need to be tilled, perennial plants help foster a healthy and intact soil food web, including providing habitat for a huge number of animals, fungi and other important soil life.

-When well mulched, perennials improve the soil’s structure, organic matter, porosity and water-holding capacity.
+When well mulched, perennial plants improve the soil’s structure, organic matter, porosity and water-holding capacity.

-Perennial vegetable gardens build soil the way nature intended by allowing the plants to naturally add more and more organic matter to the soil through the slow and stead decomposition of their leaves and roots.
-As they mature, they also help build topsoil and sequester atmospheric carbon.
+Perennial vegetable gardens build soil the way nature intended by allowing the plants to naturally add more and more organic matter to the soil through the slow and steady decomposition of their leaves and roots into the ground beneath them.
+As they mature, perennials also help build topsoil and sequester atmospheric carbon.

 Drawbacks of Perennial Vegetables